Surgical Technologist Duties: A Day in the Life

 When you envision an operating room, you probably conjure up images of a surgeon with those blue gloves, a patient on the table, maybe a perioperative nurse and some sterile drapes.
 But doctors and nurses aren’t the only important individuals in an operating room (OR) when a patient’s life is on the line.

 This often-overlooked position in the medical field is responsible for some pretty important work.
-Anyone who is intrigued by the idea of working in the OR, but isn’t interested in medical or nursing school, may find their match in a surgical technologist career.
+Anyone intrigued by the idea of working in the OR, but isn’t interested in medical or nursing school, may find their match in a surgical technologist career.
 To help you get a better feel for what this role entails, we’ve asked surgical technologists to help paint a picture of what their day-to-day work looks like.

 What are some typical surgical technologist duties?

 Read on for a behind-the-scenes look at the surgical technologist duties that take place before, during and after a surgical procedure.